blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 Once you are in *tenpai*, you can obtain your winning tile by either drawing it, or by stealing another player's discard.

-If you obtain your winning tile by drawing it, you can declare *tsumo* to win.
+If you draw your winning tile, you can declare *tsumo* to win the hand.
 All other players must pay you a number of points depending on your hand's value.

-If an opponent discards your winning tile, you can declare *ron* to steal it and win.
+If an opponent discards your winning tile, you can declare *ron* to steal it and win the hand.
 Only the player whose tile you called owes you points.
 You can call *ron* on any player.

 {% capture images %}
     {{site.url}}/assets/res/2020-11-08-mahjong-guide/tsumo.jpg